andrewflik/RK304_Team_Turing/README.md

 # Smart-India-Hackathon-2020---RK304
 Project on Fake Media Identification

-  This is the official REPO from Team Turing for the PS : RK304!!! <br/>
+  :rocket: This is the official REPO from Team Turing for the PS : RK304!!! <br/>
  ## Organization - BPRD (Bureau of Police Research and Development) <br/>
  ## Problem Statement - RK304 <br/>
  ## Team Members : <br/>